 Danny looked at me and asked the BIG QUESTION “if you had told Reeva to attack would she”?
 Chuckle chuckle……I ask you now…. can you imagine Reeva attacking on command and tearing a stranger apart?

-I still felt uneasy that we had just let this guy leave with a lecture and no attempt to apprehend him and I kept thinking how I would feel if it had been my mother walking thru the park…..and……. just then a police vehicle came around the corner so I ran out onto the road and flagged them down and we told them what had happened in the park.
+I still felt a little uneasy that we had just let this guy get away with a lecture and we had made no attempt to apprehend him and I kept thinking how I would feel if it had been my mother walking thru the park…..and as it happened……. just then a police vehicle came around the corner so I ran out onto the road and flagged them down and we told them what had happened in the park.

-The police officers took all of our details, phones no’s addresses etc… I felt like the criminal by the time they finished…they even asked what colour my underpants were? ….. and I said they were white when it all started but I would have to get home into the light to check their current colour …… after all it was quite a fright.
+The police officers took all of our details, including phones number and address… I felt like the criminal by the time they finished…they even asked what colour my underpants were? ….. and I said they were white when it all started but I would have to get home into the light to check their current colour …… after all it was quite a fright.

 Fortunately when I got home they were still white and thank got I took mums advise as a child and had clean ones on with no holes.

-We got home had a shower, recounted our bravery yet again, speculated about whether we should nominate ourselves for recipients of the next police bravery awards medals.
+We got home had showers, recounted our bravery yet again, speculated about whether we should nominate ourselves for recipients of the next police bravery awards medals.

-Having safely settled into bed to watch a little tellie before nodding off the phone rang and it was police constable Mark Williams calling to inform us that our HUGE perpetrator friend in the park had just been apprehended, you guessed it, in the same part of the park.
-Even after our scolding and lecture there he was trying his dirty tricks out on another man and then robbing two women.
+Having safely settled into bed to watch a little TV before nodding off the phone rang and it was police constable Mark Williams calling to inform us that our HUGE friend in the park had just been apprehended, you guessed it, in the same part of the park.
+Even after our scolding and lecture he was up to his dirty tricks robbing two women in the same park.

 So much for our sermon!